hashan-7/portfolio/README.md

 The admin panel is not linked from the public portfolio UI.
 It is available through a private route and protected with authentication.

-Admin sessions expire after one hour..
+Admin sessions expire after one hour.

 ---